3box/keramik/keramik/src/setup_network.md

 kubectl get pods
 ```

+>HINT: Use tools like  [k9s](https://k9scli.io/) to interactively manage your network.

-When your pods are ready, you can [run a simulation](./simulation.md)
+When your pods are ready, you can [run a simulation](./simulation.md).
+If you are running locally, be patient as the first time you setup a network you will need to download several images.

 >HINT: Use tools like [kubectx](https://github.com/ahmetb/kubectx) or [kubie](https://github.com/sbstp/kubie) to work with multiple namespaces and contexts.